top of page

 Designing Scenarios That Matter

-Effective scenarios are both severe and plausible—but also tailored.
+Effective scenarios are both severe and plausible, but also tailored.
 Consider whether the disruption originates internally (e.g. system failure, human error) or externally (e.g. supplier outage, regulatory intervention), and whether it affects a single service, a region, your whole enterprise, or even the wider market.
-Avoid disaster-movie thinking—focus on layered risks, like a cyberattack during a change freeze or a third-party failure during peak operations.
+Avoid disaster-movie thinking.
+Instead, focus on layered risks, like a cyberattack during a change freeze or a third-party failure during peak operations.
 Use recent disruptions, near misses, or industry events to keep scenarios grounded and relevant.
 And don’t overlook slow-burn scenarios that test endurance, not just response.
+Finally, consider that a structured scenario development process helps teams create realistic and repeatable resilience scenarios.

 4